Join la mèche

 Paul Merz

-Paul Merz is at the origin of the rebirth of Motosacoche, a mythical Geneva-based motorcycle brand created at the beginning of the last century.
-In 2021, the brand will be part of the ecological transition by offering a new sustainable and efficient mobility machine, a reissue of the revolutionary Type-A in an electric version.
-Paul gives us his vision of sustainable entrepreneurship and entrepreneurship in general, as this is not his first adventure: a very realistic and pragmatic vision, marked by strong values and convictions.
+Paul Merz is behind the rebirth of Motosacoche, a legendary Geneva motorcycle brand created at the beginning of the last century.
+In 2021, the brand joins the ecological transition by offering a new sustainable, high-performance mobility machine, a reissue of the revolutionary Type-A in an electric version.
+Paul gives us his vision of sustainable entrepreneurship and entrepreneurship in general, as this is not his first venture: a very realistic and pragmatic vision, imbued with strong values and convictions.

 All events